Examinations for Candidacy

 Qualifying Examination Fields

-The student must complete a departmental Qualifying Examination Written Component which requires him or her to demonstrate a mastery of each of the three fields of examination.
-The written component must be completed and approved by the Qualifying Exam committee three weeks and five days before the date of the Oral Component of the exam.
-The Written Component consists of two QE Field Statements and one QE Research Statement.
+The student must complete a departmental Preliminary Examination which consists of two written Field Statements and one written Research Statement.
+The written component must be completed and approved by the Qualifying Exam committee three weeks and five days before the date of the Qualifying Exam.

-The Oral Qualifying Examination is given by all members of the Qualifying Exam committee and tests the breadth and depth of knowledge in all three fields.
+The Qualifying Examination is an oral examination given by all members of the Qualifying Exam committee and tests the breadth and depth of knowledge in all three fields.
 Students who have passed the Qualifying Examination are eligible for Advancement to Candidacy for the PhD.
-Upon successful passing of the Oral Qualifying Examination, the student should file for Application for Candidacy with the Graduate Division.
+Upon successful passing of the Qualifying Examination, the student should file for Application for Candidacy with the Graduate Division.